Special Event Partnership Funding

 - Ability for the RSCVA to utilize the event logo and photos in marketing and promotion

-The following documents (labeled as items 1-11) are required as part of the Partnership Funding application process, in addition to your online application, and must be submitted by the application deadline in order to be considered.
-The documents should support and substantiate the information provided in your on-line application.
+In addition to the online application, the following documents are also required as part of the application process and must be submitted by the deadline in order for your application to be considered.
+These documents should support and substantiate the information provided in event's on-line application.

 (1) Event Overview and Goals:

 This is your opportunity to “sell” the benefits of your event to the independent panel that will evaluate applicants.

 - Provide a comprehensive description about the event, activities, location(s) and any other information that would be relevant to help the Review Panel understand the event and its impact on the destination.

 - Summarize the strategy to grow the event and attract spectators.
 Special events should demonstrate the ability (or potential) to attract spectators by giving them a reason to visit the destination.